PaulKinlan/paul.kinlan.me/content/2017-07-07-web-developer-relations-manifesto.markdown

 it is something I would like to see all web developer relations team be held to in the long term.

-Please, I would appreciate as much feedback as possible.
+This isn't set in stone but I would like to start a discussion around this.
+I would appreciate as much feedback as possible.
 Are we missing anything?
 Are we not focusing on the correct problems?
 What would you do?

 <hr>